-But voice over is more than just having someone read the copy you’ve brilliantly composed to educate or entertain your audience.
+Voice over is more than just having someone read the copy you’ve brilliantly composed to educate or entertain your audience.
 This beautifully written story needs to be conveyed in an authentic and natural way.
-A voice talent needs to be more of a voice artist who can paint the canvas of the listener’s imagination.
+A voice talent needs to be more of a voice “artist” who can paint the canvas of the listener’s imagination.

 The voice actor should tell them, not sell them on your product, idea or process.
-The character of the voice-over should sound warm, natural and connected to your copy in order to engage your listener in a pleasantly persuasive manner.
+Their voice-over should sound warm, natural and connected to your copy in order to engage your listener in a pleasantly persuasive manner.